Help!: Recording history

 Following their Christmas 1964 shows, the Beatles took a month's break before beginning work on Help!
 All of the recording sessions took place in Studio Two of EMI Recording Studios (now Abbey Road Studios).
 The first set of sessions began on 15 February with "Ticket to Ride" and continued through the 20th, after which the group flew to the Bahamas to begin filming.
 They took with them a tape of the 11 songs recorded so that Lester and Shenson could decide which ones to use in the film.

 Several songs recorded during these initial sessions were not included on the Help! album.
 Lennon's "Yes It Is" was relegated to the B-side of the "Ticket to Ride" single and a cover of Larry Williams' "Bad Boy" was put on the North American album Beatles VI.
 Two Lennon–McCartney compositions were rejected for release altogether.
 The first was "If You've Got Trouble", originally written for Ringo Starr as his obligatory lead vocal for the album.
 One take was attempted on 18 February before it was abandoned.
-The other was "That Means a Lot", a song Ian MacDonald views as "an attempt by McCartney to rewrite Lennon's 'Ticket to Ride.
+The other was "That Means a Lot".
 Two versions were attempted, one on 20 February and a "re-make" on 30 March, but it was ultimately given to a friend of the band, singer P. J. Proby, to record.
 Proby's version was released as a single and reached number 30 on the UK chart.
 Both "If You've Got Trouble" and take 1 of "That Means a Lot" were eventually released on Anthology 2 in 1996, along with other outtakes from the Help! sessions.
 Additionally, the last song recorded in this time was "Wait", which would not be released until the Beatles' next album, Rubber Soul.